jchip/universal-nvm/README.md

     - [Release Process](#release-process)
   - [License](#license)

-## Installing Windows nvm using PowerShell
+## Installing Universal NVM on Windows using PowerShell

 **_You don't need admin rights to install or use_**, only the permission to execute PowerShell scripts.